voyd-lang/voyd/docs/notes/language-benefits.md

 }
 ```

-Void avoids this common error as the constructor / init function
+Void avoyds this common error as the constructor / init function
 is not defined by the user.
 This problem still exists on overloaded initializers